http://www.readwritethink.org/classroom-resources/calendar-activities/april-national-poetry-month-20478.html

 Each year the month of April is set aside as National Poetry Month, a time to celebrate poets and their craft.
 Various events are held throughout the month by the Academy of American Poets and other poetry organizations.

 In honor of National Poetry Month, introduce your students to a variety of poetic forms.
 Assign one or two students each day as "poet of the day" for the month of April.
 Then provide students with several models for creating different forms of poetry.
-You might use Theme Poems, Acrostic Poems, Diamante Poems, or Instant Poetry Forms to do this.
+You might use Theme Poems, Acrostic Poems, Diamante Poems, or other Poetry Types to do this.

 Have each student select one form of poetry and write an original poem, which he or she can also illustrate.
 On their assigned days, have students read their poetry out loud to the class.